csernazs/const/README.md

 This code relies heavily on stack frames.
 The code it uses examines the parent frame.
 This might not work for each and every python interpreter.
+This library is python2 only, and works with pypy as well.

-Llocal variables do not have their names so it's not possible to use `const()` with local variables.
+Local variables do not have their names so it's not possible to use `const()` with local variables.